Transportation/ Commercial Driving Programs

 Entrance Requirements/Prerequisites:

 Students must be at least 18 years old.
 Applicants who are 18 – 21 years of age are only allowed to drive within state lines (intrastate).
 Students must have the following three documents obtained and/or completed before attending the course: 1.)
 A Class B commercial learners permit from the Department of Motor Vehicles (DMV) 14 days prior to the start date of the class.
 To obtain a permit, students must pass the general knowledge, airbrakes, and passenger tests at the DMV.
 2.)
 A Department of Transportation long-form physical, completed within 10 days before the start of the class.
 3.)
 A pre-employment drug test, completed within 10 days before the start of the class, as mandated by federal regulations.
 Random testing may be required during the length of the program.
-All drug screen results must be sent to Ashley.Grimm@kirkwood.edu.
 All students must register themselves as a student/trainee on the FMCSA Drug and Alcohol Clearing House.
 Click the following link to register: https://clearinghouse.fmcsa.dot.gov/

 Delivery Method: